Information for the public

 Reflux can sometimes affect children and young people who have problems with their muscles and nervous system, such as cerebral palsy.
 It can also affect children who have asthma.

 Being overweight can make reflux symptoms worse, so if a child or young person is overweight, losing weight may help.
 The healthcare team can give more help and advice about this.
-See other NICE guidance for details of our guidance on obesity.
+See the NICE guideline on obesity.

 If a child or young person has reflux, the healthcare professional will ask questions to find out as much as possible about the problem, and will ask specifically about their symptoms.
 The healthcare professional will also ask about how the child is generally, and if there are any other symptoms or health concerns.
 They may ask questions about the child's previous medical history and your family history to find out if the child is at particular risk of reflux.